 Related article: 12 Great Kayak Outings in the Florida Keys

-Bicycling — Work has accelerated on The Overseas Heritage Bicycle Trail, which, when complete, will extend 107 uninterrupted miles from Key Largo to Key West.
-You can experience much of that trail today, and the most enjoyable sections span old bridges, now abandoned to bicyclists, walkers and fishing, We suggest riding out on the Old Seven Mile Bridge the 2.2 miles to Pigeon Key.
-You can download this PDF that defines 70 miles of segments now open to cyclists.
-For urban exploration, peddling through the streets of Key West’s Old Town is another great bicycle adventure.
+Work has accelerated on The Overseas Heritage Bicycle Trail, which, when complete, will extend 107 uninterrupted miles from Key Largo to Key West.
+You can experience much of that trail today, and the most enjoyable sections span old bridges abandoned to bicyclists, walkers and fishing, For urban exploration, peddling through the streets of Key West’s Old Town is another great bicycle adventure.

-Snorkeling — The most popular destination for snorkeling is John Pennekamp Coral Reef State Park, but that’s not all there is to see in the Keys.
-For something different, paddle your kayak out to the lighthouse off Marathon and snorkle with the fishes, or try a snorkeling expedition to Looe Key Reef off Big Pine Key.
-You can join a snorkeling expedition to the reef from Bahia Honda State Park or with any of the numerous dive shops along U.S. 1 in Big Pine and Ramrod Key.
+The most popular destination for snorkeling is John Pennekamp Coral Reef State Park, but that’s not all there is to see in the Keys.
+For something different, paddle your kayak out to the lighthouse off Marathon and snorkel with the fishes, or try a snorkeling expedition to Looe Key Reef off Big Pine Key.
+You can join a snorkeling expedition to the reef from Bahia Honda State Park or outfitters on Big Pine Key

-Related article: John Pennekamp Coral Reef State Park for snorkeling
+Related link: John Pennekamp Coral Reef State Park

 Private options include Sugarloaf Key KOA and Sunshine Key Resort and Marina in the Lower Keys, the Jolly Roger Travel Park and Fiesta Key RV Resort in the Middle Keys, and Key Largo Kampground in the Upper Keys.

-Unique Dining and Libations — Seafood restaurants and the ubiquitous tiki bar dominate the dining scene in the Florida Keys, but travelers should not bypass the legendary pit stops and offbeat hole in the wall symbolic of the Keys lifestyle.
-From Mrs. Mac’s Kitchen and Hobo’s in Key Largo to Blue Heaven and the Hogfish Grill in Key West, you will find a happy place to graze.
+Seafood restaurants and the ubiquitous tiki bar dominate the dining scene in the Florida Keys, but travelers should not bypass the legendary pit stops and offbeat hole in the wall symbolic of the Keys lifestyle.
+From Mrs. Mac’s Kitchen and Hobo’s in Key Largo to Blue Heaven and the Hogfish Grill on Stock Island, you will find a happy place to graze.